Who’s behind the CACTUS?

 - Marketing Diploma

-You need a hand from our branding expert?
+You need a hand from her?
 Learn more!

 Here’s what Christian Sachs says about himself:

 I have always been the lazy guy and I’ve always been looking for simplicity and clarity.
 Complexity drives me nuts.
 On top of that it’s much more fun working in and on a project if you know what you are doing and that nothing you do is wasted.
 That’s what we do at Cactus Competence, help small and medium-sized businesses to minimalize their project management, so they can gain clarity, reduce the effort to manage their projects and increase their success.

 But who is that Christian Sachs and how I came to the point to help others finding the pleasure in successful project management (again)?

 We are moving, constantly.
 Karlsruhe, Böblingen, Munich, Stuttgart and Paris are the stops, some repeatedly.
 So, I learn to adjust to ever-changing conditions and to cut out dead wood.
 Furthermore, I understand that I can learn everything I want, even when the teachers say I never would.
 For example, the French language (thank you for that Mr. Wenzel, it’s been a long time and you are forgiven).

 Despite this constant moving, I manage to pass my high school diploma within the stipulated time and to finish my mechanical engineering studies with reasonable marks within 9 semesters in the fastest 1%.
 So already back then, I was all about efficiency.